GoranTopic/data-minning-compraspublicas.gob.ec/README.md

 Once we have a list of the ID’s there is no need for dynamic content to be requested or generated.
 I pass on all the headers, cookies and tokens to Scrapy so that the server would be none the wiser.
 Then we can query the backend API directly using the Project ID to extract the Projects information.
 We get the information and save it in a tree structure of the projects.

-While it took painstaking about to calibration to recreate the same types of requests between the two frame works, I was able to make this work in the end.
-I have added a docker file along with the Firefox Gecko driver, for greater compatibility between operating systems.
+While it took painstaking amount of calibration to recreate the same types of requests between the two frame works, I was able to make this work in the end.
+I have added a docker file along with the Firefox Gecko-driver, for greater compatibility between operating systems.